Avon

 The full review

-These individually wrapped picaridin towelettes carry the same 10% active as the sprays and land comfortably in recommended territory.
-The picaridin evidence base and clean safety profile keep those pillars high, and the wipe still delivers a useful 4 to 6 hours of complete mosquito protection and 3 to 5 against ticks.
-The placement sits a touch below the sprays for two reasons: one of the 7 audited claims rated weak, trimming the evidence pillar, and transparency loses a little since only the active is quantified.
+These individually wrapped towelettes carry the same 10% picaridin as the sprays and land comfortably in recommended territory.
+The picaridin evidence base and clean safety profile keep those pillars high, and the wipe still delivers a useful 4 to 6 hours of complete mosquito protection and 4 to 6 against ticks.
+Placement sits a touch below the sprays for two reasons, since the claim audit is a shade lighter and transparency loses a little where only the active is quantified.
 The label's reapply windows describe repellency, so expect the real bite-free interval to be shorter.
 Mess-free and travel-ready, a wipe lays down less active than a full spray, so be thorough on arms and legs.

 Scorecard